jpravetz/node-datatable/README.md

 - ```dateTo``` - If set then the query will filter for records less then or equal to this date.

-- ```fnRowFormatter``` - A row formatter function callback that takes the parameters ( row, aoColumnDefs, params ).
-Row is an object containing a row of returned data, columns is aoColumnDefs (see above), and params is the object set for oRowFormatterParams.
-There is more documentation below on this function.

-- ```oRowFormatterParams``` - Optional params passed to fnRowFormatter.

 #### Returns #####

 The query builder object.